karlaevelize/fastapi-starter/docs/4-GETTING-STARTED.md

 We will get started with a simple API and expand on it later.
 Our current goal is to set up our app and write a few GET routes.

 Earlier on this course, we installed the **FastAPI** package, if we want to use it with its modules, we need to import it on a file.
-We still don't have any fyles, so let's create a `main.py` and import `fastapi` in there, we also want to initizalize our app and write the first endpoint.
+We still don't have any files, so let's create a `main.py` and import `fastapi` in there, we also want to initialize our app and write the first endpoint.

 ```py
 # 1. Import package fastAPI